 Are Scary Stories For Children Of All Ages?

 Scary stories are not for toddlers.
-Also, these stories should not be considered for children who may have difficulty understanding the difference between reality and fiction.
+Also, these haunting tales should not be considered for children who may have difficulty understanding the difference between reality and fiction.

-Parents should exercise caution to prevent kids from being overly exposed to horror or macabre genres early on, as that can have a profound effect on their life (1).
+Parents should exercise caution to prevent kids from being overly exposed to horror or macabreiXA term used to describe something dark, disturbing, or horrifying genres early on, as that can have a profound effect on their life (1).

-Until they are of a matured age, it is best to prevent kids from reading horror stories or watching horror movies.
+Until they are of a matured age, it is best to prevent kids from reading horror stories or watching unsettling movies.

 Short Scary Stories For Kids